elenajusto/talk_to_metal_2/lesson4-control_outside/README.md

 ## Viewing GPIO A's Memory
 ![view gpioa memory](images/gpio_view_mem.png)

-## Turning on GPIO port
-By default the GPIO ports are turned off and has to be initialised, usually this is done by the `startup.c` file provided by the vendor, since we are doing things from scratch we will have to do this ourselves.
-For now I will do it in `main.c` but later on I might modify my `startup.c` file to do this.

 ## Making GPIO port output signal
 We will want to output a DIGITAL HIGH signal and a DIGITAL LOW signal on a timed basis so that the LED will blink.